shubhamsalunkhe16/css-notes/README.md

 ## Text CSS

-- Style the text within elements.
+- `Style the text within elements`

 | **Property**                    | **Example**                       | **Purpose / When to Use**                                                                   |
 | ------------------------------- | --------------------------------- | ------------------------------------------------------------------------------------------- |